sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to Azure SQL.md

 2. What must change about the way WWI loads its data warehouse?

-   We need to identify all the extract, transform, and load (ETL) packages that load data from Oracle to SQL Server.
-We will upgrade all the connection strings to load the data warehouse from the new SQL Server OLTP database to the Azure SQL Database data warehouse.
-We will have to change all the data source connections to Azure SQL Database.
-If collation is different, we will need to address that with data conversion tasks in the data flow.
+   We need to identify all SSIS ETL packages that load data from Oracle to SQL Server 2008 R2.
+Those SSIS packages will then be executed using the Azure-SSIS integration runtime in Azure Data Factory.
+Tools to support this deployment include SQL Server Data Tools (SSDT) and SQL Server Management Studio (SSMS).

+   If the stakeholder does not want to migrate to a PaaS platform, it is possible to run SSIS packages on an Azure SQL VM.
+However, even this approach offers cost benefits for existing licenses, flexible hardware configuration (scalability), and automated backups and patching.
+Learn more about this technique [here.](https://techcommunity.microsoft.com/t5/sql-server-integration-services/running-ssis-on-azure-vm-iaas-do-more-with-less-money/ba-p/388328)

 3. What components do they need to use to upgrade the SQL Server 2008 R2 data warehouse to Azure SQL Database or SQL Server 2019 Enterprise?

    We must account for SQL Server security, SQL Server agent jobs, and external applications that might be hitting the engine and SSAS.

-   SSRS, SSAS, and SSIS will need to be upgraded and redeployed.
-All developers who are using BI tools will need to upgrade to the latest versions of SQL Server Management Studio (SSMS) and SQL Server Data Tools (SSDT).
+   SSRS, SSAS, and SSIS must be deployed to Azure VMs or the PaaS equivalents of these products.
+Depending on the migration time frame and complexity of the on-premises solution, WWI can determine the appropriate option.

 4. Identify the significant milestones of delivering an upgrade to Azure SQL Database or SQL Server 2019 Enterprise.